 To grow creeping jenny and Japanese blood grass together, you should establish them close by in the same container or in the same bed.
 The vivid red stalks paired with yellow foliage will provide year-round interest and is perfect for creating a vivid garden.

 Most varieties of begonias will start to bloom in early summer until late winter.
 Some species can however bloom in early spring.
-These perennials will add lots of color to your garden during the flowering season.
+These perennials will add lots of color to your garden during the flowering season, especially in late summer.

 Begonias have a very similar growing requirement as creeping jenny.
-They require semi-shade with lots of indirect light and they require moist but well-draining soil.
+They require semi-shade with lots of indirect light and they require moist but well-drained soil.

-Begonias and creeping jenny are good companions because the creeping plants will create a dense mat around the base of your begonias and act as a groundcover to keep the soil moist.
+Begonias and creeping jenny are good companions because the creeping plants will create a dense mat around the base of your begonias and act as a groundcover to make sure the soil is moist.

-Coral bells and creeping jenny plants can also be paired in containers with the coral bells as filler plants and the creeping jennys as spillers.
+Coral bells and creeping jenny can also be paired in containers with the coral bells as filler companion plants and the creeping jennys as spillers.
 This is ideal for creating striking container arrangements.

 See more: Companion plants for coral bells

 Coleus foliage can grow well in the direct sun if kept moist but it can also grow healthy in shaded areas.
-They require moist but well-draining soil and can look terrific as a border plant or in containers.
+Even in shady areas, they require moist but well-draining soil and can look terrific as a border plant or in containers.

 You can also grow ferns in garden pots with creeping jenny as filler and spiller plants to enhance the aesthetics of your container displays.